georginatorbet/georginatorbet.github.io/_posts/2014-11-10-psychiatry.md

 The challenges facing psychiatry are serious and are deserving of serious consideration.
 The medical model describes just one aspect of the complex interplay of factors that influence mental health outcomes.
 A collaborative, interdisciplinary approach that incorporates insights from neuroscience, social psychology, and person-centered models would benefit the field, both as an academic discipline and in finding effective way to improve the lives of people with mental health issues.

-Bracken, P., Thomas, P., Timimi, s., asen, e., Behr, G., Beuster, c., et al. (2012).
+Bracken, P., Thomas, P., Timimi, s., Asen, e., Behr, G., Beuster, c., et al. (2012).
 Psychiatry beyond the current paradigm.
 British Journal of Psychiatry, 201 (6): 430-434.